 Philip Graham is the author of a collection of prose poems, The Vanishings (Release Press, 1978), listed as one of the best small press books of the year by Library Journal; The Art of the Knock: Stories (William Morrow, 1985), listed as one of the ten best new works of fiction of the year by the San Francisco Chronicle; Interior Design: Stories (Scribner, 1996); and the novel How to Read an Unwritten Language (Scribner, 1995; paperback, Warner Books 1997), nominated for an International IMPAC Dublin Literary Award.
-He is also the co-author (with Alma Gottlieb) of the memoir of Africa, Parallel Worlds (Crown/ Random House, 1993; paperback, University of Chicago Press, 1994), which was the winner of the 1993 Victor Turner Prize and has been taught at over 200 colleges and universities internationally; a second volume, Braided Worlds, is forthcoming from University of Chicago Press in 2011.
+He is also the co-author (with Alma Gottlieb) of the memoir of Africa, Parallel Worlds (Crown/ Random House, 1993; paperback, University of Chicago Press, 1994), which was the winner of the 1993 Victor Turner Prize and has been taught at over 200 colleges and universities internationally; a second volume, Braided Worlds, was published by the University of Chicago Press in 2011.

 Graham’s fiction has been published in The New Yorker, North American Review, Carolina Quarterly, Fiction, The Washington Post Magazine, Missouri Review, Western Humanities Review, Crab Orchard Review, Los Angeles Review and elsewhere, and has been reprinted or translated in England, Germany, the Netherlands, and India.
 His essays have appeared in the New York Times, Chicago Tribune, The Washington Post and Poets & Writers Magazine.
 His dispatches from Lisbon, which appeared regularly on the McSweeney’s website, are now available in book form, in an expanded edition titled, The Moon, Come to Earth: Dispatches from Lisbon, by the University of Chicago Press (2009).